-Sailors Speak: Dialogues on the Experiences of War Discussion Program
+Sailors Speak: Military Service Discussion Program

-We invite you to join us for a Navy-focused discussion program called Sailors Speak: The Impact of War on Naval Veterans, Their Families, and the Country.
-This program seeks to prompt deep discussion and close examination of the historic and contemporary record through the lens of the War of 1812 and the post-9/11 wars.
+The USS Constitution Museum invites you to join us for a Navy-focused discussion program called Sailors Speak: The Impact of War on Naval Veterans, Their Families, and the Country.
+This seminar-style program will explore the history and experience of military service through the lens of USS Constitution during the War of 1812 in comparison with the modern post-9/11 wars.

-The discussions will be facilitated by trained discussion leaders and mentors who will cultivate and maintain a safe space for honest discussion with the goal of forging connection, understanding, and compassion throughout the program.
+The museum’s public historian and curatorial staff will lend their expertise and insights, drawing from the USS Constitution Museum’s collections.
 In advance of the discussion meetings, participants will be given a selection of historical and contemporary resources that will provide a contextual foundation for program discussions.
 All necessary materials will be provided to the participants free of charge.

 Universal themes to be discussed will include:

-- Motivations for joining the Navy
+- Motivations for joining the military

 - Impact of separation on families